Skip to main content

 Be extra careful when heading out in the woods for turkey hunting.
 Most turkey hunting shooting accidents occur because one hunter mistakes another hunter for the game.

 It's a good idea to wear a blaze orange cap or gloves while walking.
 Find a hunting spot that allows you to rest your back against a tree or other object as wide as your shoulders.
-This helps protect you from not only an errant shot but from the good vision of the turkey.
+This helps protect you from not only an errant shot but also from the good vision of the turkey.
 See the printable Turkey hunting safety tips.

 Follow These Simple Rules For A Safe And Successful Hunt